Let’s explore one of humanity’s most famous guilty pleasures …. chocolate!

 Since most of the world’s cocoa is grown in West Africa, but the majority of chocolate products are manufactured in Europe and the U.S, the cocoa has to travel thousands of kilometres before it ends up in the palm of your hand.

 Harvested cocoa beans have to first be fermented and dried before they are shipped off to the manufacturer where they are processed into chocolate liquor – pure chocolate in liquid form.
 The liquor can then be processed into the further two components: cocoa solids and cocoa butter.
-And then its time to turn all of this into the bars, candies and confectioneries we see on the shelves of supermarkets.
+And then it’s time to turn all of this into the bars, candies and confectioneries we see on the shelves of supermarkets.

-Its safe to say the chocolate of today most definitely does not resemble its ancient Mayan ancestor.
+It’s safe to say the chocolate of today most definitely does not resemble its ancient Mayan ancestor.
 Whilst the Mayans and Aztecs drank pure unrefined cocoa, we are more accustomed to the sweet, smooth, creamy and decadent version of chocolate today.
 The addition of numerous ingredients, additives and preservatives have changed chocolate from being a so called “strengthening” and “revitalising” drink to a guilty pleasure considered to be “unhealthy” and associated with weight gain, obesity, and even cardiovascular disease.

 Chocolate is now loaded with sugars, emulsifiers, flavours, and ingredients such as palm oil that cause further damage to the planet and the people.

-By now you’ve most probably dropped that chocolate bar and vowed to never eat another piece of chocolate again – I mean, how could it possibly be okay to consume something so full of dark labour practices, bitter truths, melting (literally!) effects on the planet, and some not-so-smooth health consequences?
-Chocolate, it seems, could be a lost cause….
+By now you’ve most probably dropped that chocolate bar and vowed never to eat another piece of chocolate again – I mean, how could it possibly be okay to consume something so full of dark labour practices, bitter truths, melting (literally!) effects on the planet, and some not-so-smooth health consequences?
+Chocolate, it seems, could be a lost cause ….

-But, could there be a shining little sweet tooth somewhere there?
+But could there be a shining little sweet tooth somewhere there?

-There are also many small scale chocolate producers that grow and produce their chocolate with both the planet and the people in mind.
+There are also many small scale producers that grow and produce their chocolate with both the planet and the people in mind.
 From organic farming practices, soil regeneration, and waterway protection, to equal pay for men and women, community development, upliftment and a higher standard of living.

 Chocolate can actually be healthy again!
-By choosing to buy chocolate from local small scale producers you can also be assured that the product you are buying will not come with a very long ingredient list full of additives, sugar and preservatives.
+By choosing to buy from local small scale producers you can also be assured that the product you are buying will not come with a very long ingredient list full of additives, sugar and preservatives.
 Good quality chocolate is high in antioxidants, vitamin and mineral rich, and can have positive effects on your health – perhaps the ancient Mayans and Aztecs weren’t so far off when they defined it as “the food of the gods”, bringing them energy, strength and health!

 To conclude, humans and chocolate have had a long dark and rich history together.
 With much of the world’s chocolate being monopolised by Big Chocolate companies with unethical practices, it can feel a little daunting – how will things ever change?
 But I’m here to give you some good news.
 The world is changing and we can continue to create more of that change!
 Remember your money is your vote, and whenever you buy something you are casting your vote for how you want the world to look.
 You are casting a vote for what you want.
 So why not cast those votes for a positive future?
 You can change the world by eating chocolate – good, ethical chocolate that is!